Poker strategy: Hand reading, tells and leveling

 Hand reading is the process of making educated guesses about the possible cards an opponent may hold, based on the sequence of actions in the pot.
 The term 'hand reading' is actually a misnomer, as skilled players do not attempt to assign a player to an exact hand.
 Rather they attempt to narrow the possibilities down to a range of probable hands based on the past actions of their opponent, during both the current hand and previous hands played by this opponent.

 Tells are detectable changes in opponents' behavior or demeanor which provide clues about their hands or their intentions.
 Educated guesses about opponents' cards and intentions can help a player avoid mistakes in his own play, induce mistakes by the opponents, or influence the opponents to take actions that they would not normally take under the circumstances.
 For example, a tell might suggest that an opponent has missed a draw, so a player seeing it may decide a bluff would be more effective than usual.

-Leveling or multiple level thinking is accounting for what the other opponents think about the hands.
+Leveling or multiple-level thinking is accounting for what the other opponents think about the hands.
 This information can then be used to the player's advantage.
 Some players might be able to make educated guesses about opponents' hands; this could be seen as the first level.
 The second level could be thought of as the combination of the first level and deducing what the opponents think the player's hand may be.
-Skilled players can adjust their game play to be on a higher level than that of less skilled opponents.
+Skilled players can adjust their gameplay to be on a higher level than that of less-skilled opponents.